 Is Martin OK?

-We hope Martin’s still alive and well.
 Maybe he lives in a place far from here, and his COVID-bound Cornish friends are lighting candles for the day they can reunite?
-Or maybe Martin’s been ill, and his loved ones brought to this ancient healing site a little pot overflowing with love and well-wishes?
+Or maybe he’s been ill, and his loved ones brought to this ancient healing site a little pot overflowing with well-wishes?
 Is someone in love with him, or did someone bury him here?
 Or is he a little boy, painting pebbles and leaving his name to say hello?

-How long has he been here?
-Who else is here?
-How many pebbles have sunk into the earth beneath this grass, the names washed off by 2,500 years of rain, the wishes and hope and feeling left to haunt the air, or be carried away by southwesterly breezes?
+Beneath Martin, who else is here?
+How many pebbles have sunk into the earth to be engulfed by the grass, their names washed off by 2,500 years of rain, and all the wishes and hopes and feelings left to haunt the air, or be carried away by southwesterly breezes?

 We walked away via the eastern gate, and up a narrow footpath between two high hedges, thick with battling butterflies and the humming of other wings.
 Dragonflies hovered out of reach, beetles and bees scratched and swarmed, and unseen bodies rustled in the foliage.
 Foxgloves — dead man’s bells and witches’ gloves — waved in the breeze, leopard-print pink, silky soft, almost too pretty for this world.